 All in all, though, if you a fan, you will still want to get it.
 If you just want the original album, download the individual tracks.

-A few potentially interesting alternative versions from the time the "bubblegum mix" of Glad To See You Go; the "soda machine mix" of Oh Oh I Love Her So and the "psychedelic mix" of Pinhead.
-The honest, however, none of them sound that much different to their originals.
+A few potentially interesting alternative versions from the time are the "bubblegum mix" of Glad To See You Go; the "soda machine mix" of Oh Oh I Love Her So and the "psychedelic mix" of Pinhead.
+To be honest, however, none of them sound that much different to their originals.
 I was expecting things to sound a bit different but was left a bit underwhelmed.

 Rocket To Russia (1977)

 Cretin Hop/Rockaway Beach/Here Today, Gone Tomorrow/Locket Love/I Don't Care/Sheena Is A Punk Rocker/We're A Happy Family/Teenage Lobotomy/Do You Wanna Dance/I Wanna Be Well/I Can't Give You Anything/Ramona/Surfin' Bird/Why Is It Always This Way?

 "It's best to do it quickly ...
 You do not wanna sit there and bullshit.
 It's your money they're spending" - Johnny Ramone